-You will need to allow 10 to 15 minutes for the device to be fitted and a further 5 to 10 minutes to have the device removed the following day (or two days later) at the same time.
+You will need to allow 10 to 15 minutes for the device to be fitted and a further 5 to 10 minutes to have the device removed the following day (or 3, 5 or 7 days later) at the same time.

 When will I receive my results?